Peter Paul Pugin

 Peter Paul Pugin (1851 – March 1904) was an English architect.
 He was the son of Augustus Pugin by his third wife, Jane Knill, and the half-brother of architect and designer Edward Welby Pugin.

 Life and career

 Peter Paul Pugin was only a year old when his father died.
 He later began practice as the junior partner in Pugin & Pugin, the family architectural firm.
 The senior partner was his half-brother Edward Welby Pugin.

 When Edward Welby Pugin died suddenly on 5 June 1875 as a result of overwork and 'injudicious use of chloral hydrate', the main responsibility for the practice passed to Peter Paul Pugin.
-Although Peter Paul's offices remained in London and Liverpool, his practice was largely Scottish, and he also maintained an office in Glasgow.
+Although Peter Paul's offices remained in London, England and Liverpool, England, his practice was largely Scottish, and he also maintained an office in Glasgow, Scotland.